 The CNR Travel Grant is designed to help students fund travel related to research and/or participation in conferences.
 To be eligible, applicants must be undergraduate students in CNR, be in good academic standing, and have a faculty sponsor from within CNR.
 Travel must take place while individuals are registered or continuing students.
 Grant amounts will depend on the location of the proposed travel, but will generally be no more than $400 for travel within California, up to $600 for travel elsewhere in North America, and up to $1,000 for international travel.
 Priority will be given to students conducting or presenting research.

 The Office of Instruction and Student Affairs sponsors two poster sessions each year (fall and spring) at which CNR undergraduates present their research.
-Poster sessions give you the opportunity to explain and showcase your independent projects to a large audience.
+Poster sessions provide students the opportunity to explain and showcase their independent projects to a large audience, as well as the opportunity to learn about the variety of research projects being conducted by other students.

 CNR Honors Program